DRIFT: Learning from Abundant User Dissatisfaction in Real-World Preference Learning: Experiment

 A central question in preference learning is whether pushing rewards upward narrows the response distribution and erodes \emph{exploration capacity} and \emph{diversity}.
 Methods that optimize aggressively for top scores or fixed chosen responses can shift toward mode seeking: peak metrics improve while alternative high-quality modes are under explored.
 We further investigate whether DRIFT's strategy of sampling fresh positives while anchoring on real dissatisfied responses enhances the model's ability to explore the space of high-quality solutions than SPIN or iterDPO, which may progressively constrain the solution space.

-For a given prompt, we first compute embeddings for all responses, then obtain a 2D semantic projection with UMAP and construct a reward-weighted surface \(Z_{\text{all}}(g) \in [0,1]\) on a regular grid \(g\) via Gaussian KDE.
-The global high-reward region is
+\paragraph{Semantic reward topography construction.} For each prompt, we first sample 128 responses from each method and embed all collected responses\footnote{Embeddings are computed with \url{https://huggingface.co/Qwen/Qwen3-Embedding-0.6B}.}.
+We obtain a 2D semantic projection via UMAP and estimate a reward-weighted density surface \(Z_{\text{all}}(g)\in[0,1]\) over a regular grid \(g\) using Gaussian KDE.
+The global high-reward region is defined as